lyz-code/blue-book/docs/cypress.md

 This allows you to inspect the web application, the DOM, the network, and any storage after each command to make sure everything happens as expected.

+# Issues

+* [Allow rerun only failed
+    tests](https://github.com/cypress-io/cypress/issues/4886): Until it's ready
+    use `it.only` on the test you want to run.

 # References